-Why the offline world will become more interesting than the Internet in 2018
+Why the offline world will become more interesting than the Internet this year.

 Let’s face it.
-We all know we’re not spending our time online well.
+We all know we’re not spending our time online as well as we could.

 The online world infiltrates every part of our lives through our many portable, internet-enabled devices.
 Many of us wake up and go to sleep with our smartphones by our side.
 We may even touch our phones more often in a day than we touch our loved ones.
 We’re starting to wake up to the fact that our minds are being ‘hijacked’ by the technology industry in their race for our attention.
 Some people label it addiction, whereas Mary Aiken, author of The Cyber Effect, prefers to talk about a maladaptation.